neelin1/slop_bot/README.md

 - `--speech-speed`: Speed of speech (default: 1.0)
 - `--no-fallback`: Disable fallback voices when FakeYou fails
 - `--summary-mode`: Generate summarized content instead of detailed technical content

-## Troubleshooting

-### API Connection Issues

-If the command hangs without output, check:

-1. Your API keys are correctly set in the `.env` file
-2. You have internet connectivity
-3. The API services are not rate-limiting your requests

-### Missing Audio

-If characters are silent in the output video:

-1. Try using the `--no-fallback` option to see if there are API errors
-2. Check if FakeYou service is available

-### Other Issues

-- If generating long videos, try reducing the `--duration` parameter
-- For clearer audio, adjust the `--speech-speed` parameter

-## Advanced Configuration

-For advanced users, you can modify character voice tokens in `info_videos/fakeyou_audio.py` to add support for more characters.